 - Firstly think about what it is that is troubling you, is it the course?
 Are you homesick?
 Trying to pinpoint what is wrong will help you with dealing with it.

 - Speak to people who can help: chat to your personal tutor or someone within your department, they can tell you how you are getting on with the work and maybe suggest other courses that may be better suited to you.
 Most Universities also have a really great wellbeing team that can assist you with any personal issues, as well as having access to online services such as Big White Wall if thinking about this is getting you down.

 - Make sure you consider everything around dropping out, your course isn’t the only thing you need to think about, speak to student finance often they will need money back if you are leaving University, make sure you understand what they need from you and whether you can afford to do so.

 - What happens with your Accommodation?
-Check the terms of your contract to see what the cancellation policy is and whether you would be required to continue making the payments after you have left the University.
+Check the terms of your contract to see what is the cancellation policy.
+Would you be required to continue making the payments after you have left the University.

 - Are the people you are living with affecting you?
-Go and speak to your Accommodation provider here at DIGS we can help you move rooms or help with any issues in your flat, your Accommodation provider wants you to be happy so let us help you!
+Go and speak to your Accommodation provider and let them know.
+Here at DIGS we can help you move rooms or help with any issues in your flat, your Accommodation provider wants you to be happy so let us help you!

 - Can you stick it out to finish the year?
 Sometimes expectations aren’t like the reality, however do you think it may get better with time or approaching it differently?